danadascalescu00/Robotics/Lab Homeworks/Lab Homework.md

 **2.Task:**
 Using the passive piezo buzzers we detect a knock and 5 seconds after the knock, with the active piezo buzzer we start a buzzer tone /sound / melody.
 The song can be stopped using a pushbutton

+***III.
+Individually controlling each digit of the segment with the joystick

+Required items:
+- 1 * 4 digit 7-segment display
+- 1 * joystick
+- Resistors
+- Wires
+- Arduino
+- Connector cable

+**Task:
+Individually controlling each digit of the segment with the joystick.
+Using the X-axis we cycle through the digit and choose which one to modify.
+If you press the button the section will be locked.
+After that, use the Y-axis to modify the value of the digit, both up and down.